subhamp5/input_feedback_analysis/README.md

 # input_feedback_analysis
 Here, The code is being hosted over Streamlit platform.
-It has been written in Pycharm IDE, hence it used Sqlite3 database.
+It has been written in Pycharm IDE, hence it uses Sqlite3 database.

 # what to do in it
 The user enters input.